opentensor/developer-docs/docs/btcli-permissions.md

 - Transfers of TAO will fail if you lack the specified amount
 - Staking and unstaking operations fail if they specify more than the owner has
 - Registering a hotkey on a subnet to mine or validate has a fee that can be paid with TAO or proof-of-work.
 - Creating a subnet requires a fee, which is computed dynamically.
 The price to create a subnet doubles when someone creates a subnet, and then gradually decreases.
-This system is designed as a kind of distrubuted auction, where price is determined by what people are willing to pay given the uncertain estimation of what others are willign to pay.
+This system is designed as a kind of distributed auction, where price is determined by what people are willing to pay given the uncertain estimation of what others are willing to pay.
 <!-- what else -->

 ### Validator Permit